Women’s History Month

-As many of you know, March is Women’s History Month, and March 8 was International Women’s Day.
-I don’t know about you guys, but my news feed was filled from women supporting each other to others believing that feminism is a fad started by entitled girls.
-For me, I believe that feminism is the advocacy of equal rights for both genders but more specifically focusing on the woman’s rights.
-I don’t believe that it is a fad but may have been heavily surfaced to the media since Trump’s election.
+As many of you know, March is Women’s History Month, and March 8 us International Women’s Day.
+I don’t know about you all, but my news feed was filled with mixed emotions.
+It ranged from women supporting each other to others believing that feminism is a fad started by entitled girls.
+For me, I believe that feminism is the advocacy of equal rights for both genders, but more specifically focusing on the woman’s rights.
+Another wave of feminism is coming to arise!

 Females in the Skateboarding Community

 When a non-skater is asked to name one professional skater, he or she will probably recall Tony Hawk.
 Tony Hawk is famous for his huge involvement in skateboarding, as well as for being the first to successfully achieve a 900 at the X Games competition.
 When a non-skater – or even skaters, is asked to name one female in the skateboarding industry, oftentimes the response will be a “I don’t know.”

 According to the article “The 30 Most Influential Skaters of All Time” in Transworld Skateboarding Magazine, or any list regarding the top skateboarders for that matter, not a single female has made the list (TWS).
 Pretty much everyone can agree that skateboarding is a male dominant sport, but why is that?